hamza-1605/PixelMagic/README.md

-# Hello My Name is Hamza
+# Welcome to my PixelMagic Website